Michelle Obama Yacht Photo: Former First Lady Wearing A Tank Top And Shorts Makes Internet Go Crazy

 Geffen’s super yacht is a 454-foot yacht worth $300 million.
 It was originally purchased by Oracle CEO Ellison and bought by Geffen in 2010, according to the report.
 The music mogul’s yacht is known to have several famous people aboard it, including Mariah Carey, Leonardo di Caprio, and Steven Spielberg.

-The couple have already started working on their memoirs.
+The couple has already started working on their memoirs.
 They were paid a $65 million advance book deal by Penguin to write about their experiences as the first couple.
 The memoirs are anticipated to have a number of juicy details addressing hot topics, such as how they felt about the presidential campaign, the scandal involving Hillary Clinton’s emails, their views on Trump’s presidency, and will answer several other burning questions they haven’t disclosed to any media outlets.

 Barack And Michelle Obama Pictured Swimming And Paddleboarding https://t.co/hMgOaSI7Rv pic.twitter.com/ydAuKxV2c4